The Relationship between Self-Efficacy and Self-Determination based on English as a Foreign Language Learners' Perceptions

 Ideation training via Innovation Education to improve students’ ethical maturation and social responsibility

-The aim of this study was to examine English as a Foreign Language (EFL) students’ perceived levels of self-efficacy and self-determination.
+The aim of this study was to examine English as Foreign Language (EFL) students' perceived levels of self-efficacy and selfdetermination.
 The participants of the study were 378 university students studying in the English preparatory program of a state university in Turkey.
-As data collection instruments, two scales were utilized (i.e., Self-Efficacy Scale and Self-Determination Scale).
-The data were analyzed through Statistical Package for the Social Sciences (SPSS) using the arithmetic mean, Mann-Whitney U and Spearman's Rank Correlation Coefficient tests.
-It was found that the students’ total self-efficacy and self-determination levels were average.
-Additionally, the data yielded the conclusion that there is a significant difference between the students’ English academic achievement levels and their perceived self-efficacy levels in all four basic language skills.
+As data collection instruments, two scales were utilized (i.e., Self-Efficacy Scale and Self- Determination Scale).
+The data were analyzed through Statistical Package for the Social Sciences (SPSS) using the Arithmetic Mean, Mann-Whitney U, and Spearman's Rank Correlation Coefficient tests.
+It was found that the students' total self-efficacy and self-determination levels were average.
+Additionally, the data yielded the conclusion that there is a significant difference between the students' English academic achievement levels and their perceived self-efficacy levels in all four basic language skills.
 It is also concluded that there is a significant correlation between all dimensions of self-efficacy and those of self-determination scales.
 These findings were discussed in line with the relevant literature.

 This study aimed at investigating the effectiveness of mindfulness-based cognitive therapy on anxiety and aggression in the 11th grade female students in Iran.
 This study was an experimental one with pretest-posttest control group design.
-The statistical population of the study included all the11thgradefemale students in Fereydunkenar city, Mazandaran Province, Iran (N=294), out of which 170students were selected using random cluster sampling method.
+The statistical population of the study included all the 11th grade female students in Fereydunkenar city, Mazandaran Province, Iran (N=294), out of which 170 students were selected using Random Cluster Sampling method.
 They were asked to fill in Beck anxiety inventory and Buss- Perry aggression questionnaire.
-Forty five students had simultaneously a high score in anxiety and aggression, out of which 30 people were selected using random sampling method and assigned in to the experimental (n=15) and control (n=15) group.
+Forty five students had attained simultaneously high score in anxiety and aggression, out of which 30 people were selected using Random Sampling Method and assigned into the experimental (n=15) and control (n=15) group.
 The experimental group received MBCT in 8 sessions (weekly and 90 minutes per session), and the control group did not receive any treatment.
-The collected data were analyzed using multivariate analysis of covariance (MANCOVA).
+The collected data were analyzed using Multi Variate Analysis of Covariance (MANCOVA).
 The results showed a significant difference in mean scores of anxiety and aggression in the post-test of two groups, indicating that anxiety and aggression scores decreased significantly in the post-test (P<0/001).
 The findings indicate mindfulness based cognitive therapy is an important way that can be used in decreasing the student's aggression and anxiety.

 Participation of children with disabilities in sports and cultural activities, programs, promotes physical, emotional, and social wellbeing.
-Co-curricular activities can make a huge difference in a life of children with special needs.
+Co-curricular activities can make a huge difference in a life of children with special needs (CWSN).
 These activities can enhance learning, while offering ways for students to express themselves and explore their strengths.
-Out of home, to the Resource Room, (irrespective of their disability), to the playground, on the stage, facing the teachers, peers and at times general public also showing their talents, academic and sporting prowess speaks volumes of the overall development of CWSN.
+Out of home, to the Resource Room, (irrespective of their disability), to the playground, on the stage, facing the teachers, peers and at times general public also showing their talents, academic, and sporting prowess speaks volumes of the overall development of CWSN.
 Participation in cultural programmes and curricular activities is a source of inspiration and development of self-confidence.
 Behaviour which cannot be inculcated through academic activities can be developed through co-curricular activities and other recreational programs.
 Descriptive exploratory survey design was employed in the present study to answer the research questions.
-The findings of the present study revealed that children with special needs voluntarily participates in sports and cultural activities and CWSN are competent of performing with regular students in sports and recreational activities in such areas as Drawing, Music, Dance and Sports, in preparation of illustrative aids as well.
+The findings of the present study revealed that children with special needs voluntarily participates in sports and cultural activities and CWSN are competent of performing with regular students in sports and recreational activities in areas such as Drawing, Music, Dance, and Sports, in preparation of illustrative aids as well.
 The impact of participation of CWSN in these activities on their development was reflected in; confidence in self leading to the development of self concept.
-The field observations and data revealed that, except, all the rest of CWSN take part in sports and sports competitions and like to play indoor and outdoor games.
-It was recommended that SSA should divert some funds for preparing the playgrounds where CWSN can pursue their interest in sports like football, basket-ball, Athletics etc. and prepare for State, National level competitions.
-The impact of participation in sports, cultural and co-curricular activities is evident in all-round development of the CWSN.
+The field observations and data revealed that, all the CWSN take part in sports and sports competitions and like to play indoor and outdoor games.
+It was recommended that Sarva Shiksha Abhiyan (SSA) should divert some funds for preparing the playgrounds where CWSN can pursue their interest in sports like football, basket-ball, athletics, etc. and prepare for State and National level competitions.
+The impact of participation in sports, cultural, and co-curricular activities is evident in all-round development of the CWSN.